ahaedike/getting-and-cleaning-data-course-project/README.md

 Usage of the files:
 ====
 1. The original dataset at this link should be downloaded and unzipped to the local computer: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-2. Launch your R environment and set the directory containing the unzipped data to your R working directory.
+2. Launch your R environment and set the R working directory to inside the 'UCI HAR Dataset' folder of the unzipped file.

 3. Install the required package:
   * reshape2

 4. Source the 'run_analysis' script to generate the resulting tidy data set.

 License: